kristenvaccaro/human-ai/index.md

 Course related announcements will be shared on Piazza.
 Please use Piazza for your course-related questions as well!

-Questions that are a good fit for Piazza:
+#### Questions that are a good fit for Piazza:
--
+- Can someone help me understand this section of the reading?
+- What would be some examples of \[topic from the readings\]?
+- I'm stuck on the homework at \[xyz\].
+Can someone suggest some ideas of what might be going wrong?
+- The instructions for the assignment are unclear.
+Are we supposed to do \[x\] or \[y\]?

-Questions that are a good fit for office hours:
+#### Questions that are a good fit for office hours:
 - Here’s where I’m stuck on the homework...
 - Can you give me feedback on my topic for the final project?
 - What kinds of jobs use what we're learning in class?